-The well-known Newspaper Rock seems odd along a paved road heading to Canyonlands National Park to our modern eyes.
+To our modern eyes, the well-known Newspaper Rock seems odd along a paved road heading to Canyonlands National Park.

-The images from Pueblo, Ute, and others seem to convey different information, perhaps some history, and maybe directions and other important parts of both the pre- and post- Columbian world.
+The images from Pueblo, Ute, and others seem to convey different information, perhaps some history, and maybe directions and other essential parts of both the pre-and post-Columbian world.

-If you look at a map, the large panel is not just on the road but also next to where one canyon joins the other one.
+If you look at a map, the large panel is not just on the road but also next to where one canyon joins the other.
 Even this so-called “off-trail” canyon is a travel path in its own right.
 And these images are at the end of the canyon.

 On a recent trip, Joan and I found a distinctive panel on a non-designated route just below an apparent exit to the mesa top and along the way to the San Juan River.
 Again, at a prominent place for travelers.

-I am not sure what information is getting conveyed, but it seems to be a prominent place to give information.
+I am unsure what information is getting conveyed, but it seems to be a prominent place to give information.
 Not too far different from today, perhaps?

-And the images often note essential events, including the many archaeoastronomical images found throughout the southwest.
+And the images often note important events, including the many archaeoastronomical images found throughout the southwest.